kojiari/smaglinker/README.md

 Requirements
 ------
-MetaSAG is written by python3.
+SMAGLinker is written by python3.
 It requires the following to run:

   * python (>= 3.7.6)
   * BWA (>= 0.7.17)